makersacademy/CV/README.md

 **[Oxford School of English](https://www.oxfordschoolofenglish.com/)**  (Sep-Nov 2014, June-July 2015)

-- Classroom teacher of English as a Foreign Language at one of the city's most popular English-language schools.
+- English as a Foreign Language teaching at one of the city's most popular EFL schools.

 ## Hobbies and Interests